 Empathy is the ability to understand what others are feeling and experiencing, no matter who or where they live.
 The coronavirus is teaching us in a brief amount of time how critical social caring, social intelligence, and social responsibility are.

-There’s no escaping the reality at hand.
-However, without empathy, a person will fail to be present to their own or their family’s pain or understand their impact.
-One without empathy will disregard the COVID19 guidelines and prioritize their own well-being over the welfare of others and the collective whole.
 Empathy acts as a bridge between ourselves and others, which allows us to stay safely connected in difficult times.
 Without this emotional intelligence quality, we underestimate our role and responsibility individually and collectively.Anxiety, fear, and panic are sweeping the minds and lives of many.
 This challenge before us is why empathy is so critical right now.
 Empathy assuages tension; it acts as a comforting agent.
-When a person feels understood and connected to others, the unrest and fear dissipate.
-A great example of caring is how teens out of school began delivering groceries to seniors.
-This is empathy in action!
+When a person feels understood and connected to others, anxiety and fear dissipate.

 Empathy Combats Isolation and Connects Us All

-With quarantines in place, confinement can increase the feelings of isolation and disconnectedness unless we know others care and are watching out for us.
+When quarantines were in place, confinement increased the feelings of isolation and disconnectedness.
+But we can feel alone even with no restrictions unless we know others care and are watching out for us.
 Empathy holds the potential to connect us from afar.

-As I was packing my office to set up my practice virtually from my home, I received a phone call from a woman (we’ll call Judy) who lived thousands of miles away.
+As I was leaving my office recently, I received a phone call from a woman (we’ll call her Judy) who lived thousands of miles away.
 She was ridden with guilt and felt very alone.
-Judy told me right out of the gate that she thought she lacked empathy and her thoughtlessness had hurt her daughter’s feelings, who she was living with currently.
-She had overstepped by giving unwelcome parenting criticism; advice unasked-for can really shake a young mother.
+Judy told me right away that she thought she lacked empathy and her thoughtlessness had hurt her daughter’s feelings, with whom she was living with currently.
+She had overstepped by giving unwelcome parenting criticism; advice unasked for can really shake a young mother.

 Related reading: "How to Talk with Empathy—and What to Avoid!"

 Their family is under tremendous duress, like so many others.
-The pandemic alarm is quite enough, but on top of health concerns, routines are disrupted.
+On top of health concerns, routines have been disrupted.
 In this situation, the multi-generational living situation increased tension.
-We’re feeling helpless, and it’s incredibly difficult to feel so vulnerable at a time when we need to be strong.
-In these moments, empathy is a hero.
+When we’re feeling helpless, yet, we need to be strong, in these moments, empathy is a hero.

 However, it’s hard to extend empathy or compassion to others without first providing it to ourselves.
-As I empathized and consoled Judy, she began to understand its healing power.
-It was like watching window shades raised and sunlight filling a room; in this case, the room was her heart.
+As I empathized with and consoled Judy, she began to understand its healing power.
+It was like watching window shades rise and sunlight fill a room; in this case, the room was her heart.